babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 storedproc#!#prep#!#sp_test1#!#int|-|a|-|1|-|input
 ```

-**NOTE:** To specify NULL values in stored procedure params, specify them as `<NULL>`
+**NOTE:** To specify NULL values in stored procedure parameters, specify them as `<NULL>`

 Input file type: `.txt`

 ---

 ### Transactions
 This section covers how to execute transactional statements using JDBC APIs.
-To execute transactional as a SQL Batch refer [here](#plain-sql-batch).
+For information about executing transactional statements as a SQL Batch, refer [to these instructions](#plain-sql-batch).

 Execute a transactional statement:
 ```